astral-sh/uv/docs/concepts/projects.md

 $ uv run bash scripts/foo.sh
 ```

+!!! tip

+    Use the `--no-project` option to avoid reading project files like the `pyproject.toml` and `uv.lock`.
+    `uv run --no-project` will still run commands in the `.venv` in the working directory.

 ### Running commands with additional dependencies

 Additional dependencies or different versions of dependencies can be requested per invocation.